Categories

 Can we acknowledge the harm of public shaming, but retain the power of visual feedback?

-A visual chart is simply a visual representation of the behavior goals.
+The behavior chart pictured is simply a visual representation of the behavior goals.
 When done privately and through a lens of relationship-driven practice, I believe they are acceptable.

 This is how we adapted the concept with my four year old foster daughter.
 Her chart was a small, DIY rainbow.
 She was struggling with name-calling and insults.
 The goal, however, was framed positively: being “kind” to her family.
 I believed she was as capable of understanding the expectation.
-She was just not aware of how mean the things she said were.
+She was just not aware of it in the moment.

-• When she said or did something genuinely nice, she was praised for it and her clip went up the rainbow.
+• When she said or did something genuinely kind, I pointed the behavior out to her, praised her for her kind actions, and her clip went up the rainbow toward the happy face.

-• When she said something unkind, I calmly explain to her how what she did or said wasn’t nice, and we moved her clip down the rainbow.
+• When she said something mean to her brothers and sister, I calmly explained to her how what she did or said was NOT kind, and we moved her clip down the rainbow.

 A Path Forward

-Ultimately, we must move away from generic, public behavior charts toward trauma-informed, neuroscience-aligned, and relationship-driven approaches.
-Our focus should be on building a child’s skills for emotional regulation and understanding the root cause of challenging behavior, not just stamping out the symptom.
+Ultimately, we must move away from generic, public behavior charts.
+Our focus should be on building up their skills and understanding the root cause of challenging behavior.

 However, we can still use the underlying principles of the chart—consistency, clarity, and visual feedback—in modified ways.
-By ditching the public element and ensuring our “rewards” are primarily relational and motivational, we can use simple visuals as effective, short-term scaffolding.
+By ditching the public element and ensuring our “rewards” are motivational, we can use simple visuals short-term scaffolding.

 What are your thoughts on this balance?
 What simple, visual tools have you found to be effective and non-shaming when working one-on-one with a child?
 Let’s continue the conversation on how we can better support our little ones without sacrificing their self-worth.